karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 Aela: "Alright, I'll give you a chance.
 But remember, hunting is about survival and respect for nature."
 Ria: "So see you tomorrow morning then?"

+### Ria & Njada

+You may encounter a new scene between Ria & Njada.

+Ria: "Any pointers on my sword and shield technique?"
+Njada: "Seriously Ria?
+You swing that sword like a blind mammoth.
+Try moving your feet for once."
+Ria: "Alright, no need to be so snarky"
+Njada: "Just stating the obvious.
+Keep practicing, maybe you'll catch up someday"

+### Athis & Njada

+You may encounter a new scene between Athis & Njada.

+Athis: "Don't think I'm impressed just because you won that stupid fist fihgt"
+Njada: "Oh, look who's bitter.
+Can't handle losing?"
+Athis: "Oh shut it.
+It was a fluke and you know it"
+Njada: "Fluke or not, I still came out on top.
+Deal with it, loser"
+Athis: "You won't have the upper hand forever.
+I'll make sure of it."

+### Skjor & Vilkas

+You may encounter a new scene between Skjor & Vilkas.

+Skjor: "You've got a spring in your step today.
+Got someone on your mind, do you?"
+Vilkas: "Oh come on, Skjor.
+Can't I just enjoy the day without your teasing?"
+Skjor: "Teasing?
+Me?
+Never.
+But I've seen that look before, my friend.
+Don't deny it!"
+Vilkas: "Fine, you caught me.
+There might be someone who caught my eye, but that is all there is to it."
+Skjor: "Vilkas, you sly dog.
+Keep me updated, alright?
+I want all the gossip."

+### Aela & Farkas

+You may encounter a new scene between Aela & Farkas.

+Aela: "Farkas, you ever think about what we'd do if we weren't Companions?"
+Farkas: "My mind can barely fathom a life without battling beasts and sharing mead with you lot."
+Aela: "Hah, you're right.
+I can't picture us doing anything else but hunting and causing mayhem."
+Farkas: "Maybe we could open a tavern someday?
+Where the mead flows and the bards sing of our epic battles."
+Aela: "I like the way you think, Farkas.
+A place where warriors can unwind and share their tales.
+Count me in!"

 ### Skjors Goodbye

 After Skjors death, you will be invited to a new scene where the Circle members say goodbye to Skjor in the Underforge.